CSchoel/arbitrary-but-fixed/_drafts/jshell-exceptions.md

 shell.variables().map(x -> x.name()).forEach(System.out::println);
 ```

-So if you want to evaluate a larger file with several lines of JShell code, as is the case for our JUnit scenario, you will have to use [SourceCodeAnalysis.analyzeCompletion(String)](https://docs.oracle.com/javase/10/docs/api/jdk/jshell/SourceCodeAnalysis.html#analyzeCompletion(java.lang.String)) as suggested by the documentation.
+If you want to evaluate a larger file with several lines of JShell code, as is the case for our JUnit scenario, you will have to use [`SourceCodeAnalysis.analyzeCompletion(String)`](https://docs.oracle.com/javase/10/docs/api/jdk/jshell/SourceCodeAnalysis.html#analyzeCompletion(java.lang.String)) as suggested by the documentation.
 Note that the previous example also shows that it is not enough to just evaluate the file line by line with `eval`, because a single line of code may contain multiple snippets.

 This is the first example where the JShell API is a little bit confusing.
 One would expect to have a method that simply splits a large string into snippets.
 `analyzeCompletion` kind of does that, but not directly.
-Instead, you have to setup a loop as follows:
+Instead, you have to setup a loop like the following:

 ```java
 String str = "int x = 1;int y = 0;";